 Emergency Management: Amy Shish

-Homeland Security, Critical Infrastructure, Cyber Security or Colorado Information Analysis Center: Lisa Frank, CIAC
+Homeland Security, Critical Infrastructure, Cyber Security or Colorado Information Analysis Center: CIAC Internship Coordinator

 Frequently Asked Questions

 - How do I apply?
-To complete your internship application, submit letter of interest and resume.
+To complete your internship application, submit a letter of interest, and resume.
 Application materials can be submitted electronically or via ground mail.